bnb-chain/example-hub/typescript/4everland-hosting-mcp/README.md

 ---

-A Model Context Protocol (MCP) server implementation for [4EVERLAND Hosting](https://docs.4everland.org/hosting/what-is-hosting) that enables instant deployment of AI-generated code to decentralized storage networks including Greenfield, IPFS, and Arweave.
+A Model Context Protocol (MCP) server implementation for [4EVERLAND Hosting](https://docs.4everland.org/hosting/what-is-hosting).You can deploy your dApp to decentralized networks like Greenfield, IPFS and Arweave with simple AI Chat interface and instantly get an accessible domain.
+Enjoy the ease, speed, and global reach—zero tech hassle!
+Let me know if you need adjustments!

 ## Usage